parcio/julea/README.md

 # JULEA

 JULEA is a flexible storage framework that allows offering arbitrary client interfaces to applications.
-To be able to rapidly prototype new approaches, it offers data and metadata backends that can either be client-side or server-side;
+To be able to rapidly prototype new approaches, it offers object and key-value backends that can either be client-side or server-side;
 backends for popular storage technologies such as POSIX, LevelDB and MongoDB have already been implemented.
 Additionally, JULEA allows dynamically adapting the I/O operations' semantics and can thus be adjusted to different use-cases.
 It runs completely in user space, which eases development and debugging.